Prince Gustav of Thurn and Taxis

-Prince Gustav Franz Maria of Thurn and Taxis, (22 August 1888 – 30 April 1919) was a member of the House of Thurn and Taxis and a Prince of Thurn and Taxis by birth.
-As a member of the Thule Society, Gustav was killed by the Bavarian Soviet Republic (Bayerische Räterepublik) government during the German Revolution of 1918–19.
+Prince Gustav Franz Maria of Thurn and Taxis (22 August 1888 – 30 April 1919) was a member of the House of Thurn and Taxis and a Prince of Thurn and Taxis by birth.
+As a member of the Thule Society, Gustav was executed by the Bavarian Soviet Republic (Bayerische Räterepublik) government during the German Revolution of 1918–19.

 Family

 Gustav was born in Dresden, Kingdom of Saxony as the fourth child and second son of Prince Franz of Thurn and Taxis and his wife Countess Theresia Grimaud of Orsay.
 Through his father, Gustav was a grandson of Maximilian Karl, 6th Prince of Thurn and Taxis and his wife Princess Mathilde Sophie of Oettingen-Oettingen and Oettingen-Spielberg.

 Life

 Gustav studied philosophy at the University of Tübingen.
 After fighting in World War I, he became a member of the Thule Society (Thule-Gesellschaft), a German occultist and völkisch group in Munich, named after a mythical northern country from Greek legend.